Apostolique/AposChess/README.md

 [![Discord](https://img.shields.io/discord/257949867551358987.svg)](https://discord.gg/Wwdb9Cs)

-**▶ [Play in your browser](https://apostolique.github.io/AposChess/)** — local two-player, vs. a simple AI, or watch AI vs. AI.
+**▶ [Play in your browser](https://apostolique.github.io/AposChess/)** — local two-player, vs. an AI, watch AI vs. AI, or play a friend online.

-To play this online with a friend, use the Lichess board editor and share the board URL back and forth with whomever you're playing with.
-For example, here is the URL after my first move: https://lichess.org/editor/rnbqkbnr/pppppppp/8/8/8/6P1/PPPPPPP1/RNBQKBNR_w_KQkq_-

-Otherwise, you can play on [tabletopia](https://tabletopia.com/playground/chess/play-now).
+To play online with a friend, pick **Online: play a friend**, host a game, and share the generated code.
+Your friend enters that code to join, and you're connected directly to each other (peer-to-peer) — no account or server sign-up required.

 ## Index